thuctran289/ExercisesInC/reading_questions/thinkos.md

 1) Suppose you have the value 128 stored as an unsigned 8-bit number.
 What happens if you convert it to a 16-bit number and accidentally apply sign extension?
+Given that 128 is 0b1000000 for unsigned numbers, then sign extension would actually cause the the number to be read as -128.
+The sign extension would hence cause the value to be 0b1111111110000000, which is still -128.

 2) Write a C expression that computes the two's complement of 12 using the XOR bitwise operator.
 Try it out and confirm that the result is interpreted as -12.

+((12  ^ (-1)) + 1)
+This works.

 3) Can you guess why IEEE floating-point uses biased integers to represent the exponent rather than a sign bit or two's complement?
+If I had to take a guess, it is easier to work with a biased integer due to letting things be done symmetrically around 127 on a fpu/hardware level.
+It may not be as space efficient as just using the already existing ALU, but there is still potential there.

 4) Following the example in Section 5.4, write the 32-bit binary representation of -13 in single precision IEEE floating-point.
 What would you get if you accidentally interpreted this value as an integer?

+Representation is therefore:
+0b11000001010100000000000000000000

+This is -1051721728 as an integer.

 5) Write a function that takes a string and converts from lower-case to upper-case by flipping the sixth bit.
 As a challenge, you can make a faster version by reading the string 32 or 64 bits at a time, rather than one character at a time.
 This optimization is made easier if the length of the string is a multiple of 4 or 8 bytes.

+void lower_to_upper(char * string, int sizeofstring)
+	{
+		int x = 0;
+		for (x = 0; x<sizeofstrings; x++)
+		{
+			*(string+x)  = *(string+x)^0b0100000;
+		}

+	}

+The way to do it with operations on 4 or eight bytes would probably be some kind of function that uses a union of an integer/long and the equivalent number of characters.

 ## Chapter 6